beldenge/Zenith/zenith-inference/README.md

-language-model.filename | zenith-model.csv | The language model file to use (CSV only) which should exist in the same directory where the application is run from language-model.archive-filename | zenith-model.zip | The language model zip file on the classpath which will be unzipped if language-model.filename does not exist markov.letter.order | 5 | Order of the Markov model (essentially the n-gram size) decipherment.epochs | 10 | The number of times to run the hill climbing algorithm (essentially the number of random restarts) decipherment.sampler.iterations | 5000 | The number of rounds of sampling to perform per epoch (A round of sampling can itself perform any number of samples depending on the algorithm) decipherment.annealing.temperature.max | 0.1 | Annealing temperature at the beginning of each epoch
+language-model.filename | zenith-model.csv | The language model file to use (CSV only) which should exist in the same directory where the application is run from language-model.archive-filename | zenith-model.zip | The language model zip file on the classpath which will be unzipped if language-model.filename does not exist markov.letter.order | 5 | Order of the Markov model (essentially the n-gram size) decipherment.evaluator.plaintext | MarkovModelPlaintextEvaluator | The PlaintextEvaluator implementation class name to use decipherment.evaluator.known-plaintext | Zodiac408KnownPlaintextEvaluator | The KnownPlaintextEvaluator implementation class name to use, ignored if decipherment.use-known-evaluator is set to false, and required if decipherment.use-known-evaluator is set to true decipherment.epochs | 10 | The number of times to run the hill climbing algorithm (essentially the number of random restarts) decipherment.sampler.iterations | 5000 | The number of rounds of sampling to perform per epoch (A round of sampling can itself perform any number of samples depending on the algorithm) decipherment.annealing.temperature.max | 0.1 | Annealing temperature at the beginning of each epoch